maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 ### Declaration Only With `var`

-- We can declare only without assigning an initial value
+- We can declare only, without assigning an initial value
 - The type is required
 - Assigns the *Zero-Value* of the type as the default value